 Do you ever feel chest pain while playing your favorite sport or while waiting nervously to present at a big meeting?
 Or do you ever feel chest pain while just sitting on the couch watching TV?
 Although your first thought may be “am I having a heart attack?”, that pain in your chest may actually be what the medical world calls “angina.”
-If you or someone you look after is experiencing chest pain, then it’s important to know what causes that pain, and what steps to take.
+If you or someone you look after is experiencing chest pain or discomfort, then it’s important to know what causes that pain, and what steps to take.

 Generally, angina is what happens when the heart isn’t getting enough blood.
-It can feel like pressure or a squeezing pain in the chest, and may also be felt in the arms, back, jaw, neck or shoulders.
+Angina symptoms can feel like pressure or a squeezing pain in the chest, and may also be felt in the arms, back, jaw, neck or shoulders.
 (It sometimes feels like indigestion.)
 When the pain is specific to your chest, it’s called angina pectoris or angina pectus.

 Types of angina and warning signs